cogentcore/core/examples/widgets/README.md

-# GoGi Widgets Demo
+# Cogent Core Widgets Demo

-This demo shows all the main widgets in GoGi.
+This demo shows all the main widgets in Cogent Core.
 You can try each of the widgets.
-The most advanced features are available when you do `Control+Alt+I` or hit the button with the `Open GoGiEditor` on it.
+The most advanced features are available when you do `Control+Alt+I` or hit the button with the `Open Cogent CoreEditor` on it.
 Also try changing the Preferences using the option in the `widgets` "app" menu).

 ## Installation

 The usual Go install procedure will work -- see [Install](https://cogentcore.org/core/gi/v2/wiki/Install) for details.

-## GoGi Editor
+## Cogent Core Editor

 This editor allows you to interactively build new GUI designs, and save / load them from JSON files.